Prepare Your Home For Retirement.

 It is essential to understand that in many ways/aspects, the retiring person is different from a young person at the peak of his power.
 And even though he has more free time, it may be challenging (physically) for him to fix things around his own house.

-You can do this by using accessories/furniture that are more "Simple" to use and maintain, more like IKEA, than giant sophisticated and heavy retro furniture, characterized by their similarity to the previous generation's furniture types.
+You can do this by using accessories/furniture that is simpler to use and maintain, like IKEA, rather than giant, sophisticated, and heavy retro furniture.

 Just ask yourself: "After all, I am not a young person anymore.
 How do I make repairing and maintaining things around my home simpler and easier, thus making my home life at retirement easier?"